trufflesuite/ganache/README.md

           '{"id":1337,"jsonrpc":"2.0","method":"evm_increaseTime","params":[60]}' \
           http://localhost:8545
   ```
 * `evm_mine` : Force a block to be mined.
 Takes one optional parameter, which is the timestamp a block should setup as the mining time.
-Mines a block independent of whether or not mining is *started* or *stopped*.
+Mines a block **independent** of whether mining is *started* or *stopped*.
   ```bash
   # Ex: new Date("2009-01-03T18:15:05+00:00").getTime()
   curl -H "Content-Type: application/json" -X POST --data \